JustArtiom/wrapdactyl/README.md

 });
 ```
 # 🐛 Catching Errors
-Every function can throw errors in case of bad configuration or the wrapper not beeing ready.
+Every function can throw errors in case of bad configuration or the wrapper not being ready.
 After the async function is ran you can check if the funtion is complete or had an error by validating the variable "error"

 **Here is an example how i would catch errors using this wrapper:**